-As of this month, I will have been employed at Microsoft for 5 years.
+As of the time of writing (2020-06-06), I will have been employed at Microsoft for 5 years.
 I joined the .NET team when I was 24 years old.
-Now at 29, I'm still here and thoroughly enjoying it.
-It's been a great time overall.
-I've learned so much more than I ever would have imagined, met so many wonderful people, and helped make some things that people enjoy.
-Here's what I remember the most in those years.
+Now at 29, I’m still here and thoroughly enjoying it.
+It’s been a great time overall.
+I’ve learned so much more than I ever would have imagined, met so many wonderful people, and helped make some things that people enjoy.
+Here’s what I remember the most in those years.

 This turned out to be long.
 Sorry about that!